malocclusion teeth

 Introduction

 We know the importance of a beautiful smile and the wonders it can do to an individual's confidence.
-Hence, in this article, we'll delve into what Malocclusion is, its causes, symptoms, and treatment options.
+Hence, in this article, we'll explore what malocclusion include, its causes, symptoms, and treatment options.
+And yes—if your dentist thinks it’s necessary, they may refer you to an orthodontist for expert care.

 The term "malocclusion" refers to improper tooth arrangement.
 It means the teeth are not correctly aligned when you close your mouth.
 This misalignment can cause a bad bite, where the upper and lower teeth don't fit well together.
 Malocclusion or crooked teeth can affect how your teeth look and work, depending on how severe it is.